Moduli of curves as moduli of A-infinity structures

 where $i\neq j$.
 More precisely, the isomorphism $\Ext^*(G,G)\simeq E_g$ depends on a choice of trivializations of the tangent spaces at the marked ponts.
 Thus, the $A_\infty$-enhancement of the derived category provides a minimal $A_\infty$-structure on $E_g$ associated with $(C,p_1,\ldots,p_g)$.
 In fact, as we showed in \cite{FP}, any such $A_\infty$-structure is determined (up to an equivalence) by $m_i$ with $i\le 6$, provided $g\ge 2$.

-The construction of $A_\infty$-structures associated with curves works well in families over any affine base.
-This leads us to define the {\it stack of non-special curves} $\UU^{ns,a}_{g,g}$ parametrizing (not necessarily nodal) projective curves $C$ with $g$ smooth marked points $p_1,\ldots,p_g$, such that the divisor $p_1+\ldots+p_g$ is non-special and ample.
-Note that this is an algebraic stack but not a Deligne-Mumford stack.
-On the other hand, we define the moduli stack of minimal $A_\infty$-structures on $E_g$, compatible with its algebra structure, viewed up to a gauge equivalence, and show that it is actually an affine scheme of finite type over $k$.
+On the other hand, working over a field $k$, we define the moduli stack of all minimal $A_\infty$-structures on $E_g$, compatible with its algebra structure, viewed up to a gauge equivalence, and show that it is actually an affine scheme of finite type over $k$ (provided $\cha(k)\neq 2,3$).
+The above construction of $A_\infty$-structures associated with curves works well in families over any affine base.
 Our main result compares the moduli of non-special curves with the moduli of $A_\infty$-structures on $E_g$.